microsoft-search/office-addin-samples/Sample1.0/README.md

 ## Configure the project

-1. Open the GraphSearchApi.sln solution with Visual Studio
+1. Open the **/Sample1.0/GraphSearchApi/GraphSearchApi.sln** solution with Visual Studio
 2. Open the **appsettings.json** file
 3. Replace the values for the following: